 Tools used for resource allocation and budget management are similar to those used for adults with a developmental disability.
 This initiative provides opportunities for promising practices to shape how adults with developmental disabilities are served.
-For example, CLBC collaborates with the Provincial Health Services Authority and the Ministries of Social Development, BC Housing, Health, and Justice to screen inmates for Fetal Alcohol Spectrum Disorder prior to their release from three BC correctional centres.
+For example, CLBC collaborates with the Provincial Health Services Authority and the Ministries of Social Development and Social Innovation, Health, and Justice and with BC Housing to screen inmates for Fetal Alcohol Spectrum Disorder prior to their release from three BC correctional centres.
 Once they are released, community agencies provide needed support.